Event-Triggered Islanding in Inverter-Based Grids: Islanding Detection

 \subsubsection{Feature Vector Models}

-The islanding detection mechanism analyzes time series data collected from multiple sensors within the system, in our case the measurements are collected from the DG inverter controllers.
+The islanding detection mechanism evaluates time-series data obtained from multiple sensors within the system.
+In this study, the measurements are sourced from the DG inverter controllers.
+We assume that these sensor measurements are readily accessible to the inverter controllers, and therefore, communication or transmission delays have not been accounted for in the reported results.
 For example, in the Canadian urban distribution feeder system, 54 features are used to predict anomalous behavior.
 These features include the DG local measurements (collected from their inverters), such as three-phase voltage, currents, and harmonic noises.
 Additionally, the per-unit voltages, frequencies, and angles reported at the system buses, the point-of-common-coupling (PCC), and the distribution lines are also incorporated in the feature vectors.
 In Eq. \eqref{eq: featureVector}, we formulate a generalized version of the input feature vector $\mathcal{\textbf{x}}$, where $\mathcal{K}$ and $\mathcal{N}$ refer to the number of measurement points and the number of DGs (providing local measurements), respectively.
 The voting ML classifier is then trained to fit the aggregated measurements compiled in the feature vectors.
 These features will be mapped by ML classifiers (i.e., cubic SVM, FGSVM, DTs, etc.) in a high-dimensional space where changes in any of these predictors will be associated with nominal or abnormal system operation.
 As a result, the system behavior and the evolution of its dynamic state trajectories will be directly correlated with the measured data points (within the feature vectors).
 Our methodology uses raw data allowing the dynamic update of our learning models without requiring data preconditioning steps (decompressing encoded data \cite{ryu2019convolutional, khamis2016faster}) -- adding complexity and computations -- while overcoming potential reconstruction issues for post-event analyses, since the feature vectors might not be reversible (e.g., lossy encoding). \looseness=-1